 Through its subsidiary, PT Freeport Indonesia (PT-FI), FCX mines one of the world’s largest copper and gold deposits in the Grasberg minerals district in Papua, Indonesia.
 In addition to copper and gold, PT-FI produces silver.
 PT-FI operates in the remote highlands of the Sudirman Mountain Range in the province of Papua, Indonesia, which is on the western half of the island of New Guinea.
-We and our predecessors have been the only operator of exploration and mining activities in Block A since 1967.
+Since 1967, we and our predecessors have been the only operator of exploration and mining activities in the approximately 24,600-acre operating area.

-PT-FI is currently mining the final phase of the Grasberg open pit, which contains high copper and gold ore grades.
-PT-FI expects to mine high-grade ore over the next several quarters prior to transitioning to the Grasberg Block Cave underground mine in early 2019.
-PT-FI has several projects in the Grasberg minerals district related to the development of its large-scale, long-lived, high-grade underground ore bodies.
-In aggregate, these underground ore bodies are expected to produce large-scale quantities of copper and gold following the transition from the Grasberg open pit.
-As a result of regulatory uncertainty, PT-FI has slowed investments in its underground development projects in 2017.
+PT-FI continues to advance several projects in the Grasberg minerals district related to the development of its large-scale, long-lived, high-grade underground ore bodies located beneath and nearby the Grasberg open pit.
+In aggregate, these underground ore bodies are expected to produce large-scale quantities of copper and gold following the transition from the Grasberg open pit operations where PT-FI is currently mining the final phase.